-Varifocal lenses are a common type of corrective lens and were first invented in 1959 by ourselves.
+Varifocal lenses are a common type of corrective lens that were first invented in 1959 by ourselves.
 Generally speaking, they are designed to let you see clearly at near to far and everything in between, with different parts of the lens optimised for the various distances required.
-Varifocal lenses are a solution for a natural condition known as presbyopia; an age-related process which affects your ability to see objects close up.
+Varifocal lenses are a solution for a natural condition known as presbyopia; an age-related process that affects your ability to see objects close up.
 It is common in those aged 40 and over.

 Varifocal lenses are also known as progressive lenses, offering two prescriptions in one lens to help with both reading and distance vision correction.